Navigating the Evolution: Your Journey to VMware Cloud Foundation (VCF) 9

 Upgrade paths to VCF 9

 So, with the core platform explained, the biggest questions we get is “how do we upgrade?”.
-Well, based on your current environment, requirements and future needs, we have three options:
+Based on your current environment and future requirements, we have three primary paths:

-It is not necessary to fully deploy the entire VCF suite to continue with vSphere 9.
+Not immediately.
+It's not necessary to fully deploy the entire VCF suite to continue with vSphere 9.
 The only required component, at the time of writing, is VCF Operations.
-This is the centralized management component that is also in charge of license distribution.
-Before the actual upgrade we will start with a workshop to present the full VCF 9 platform and discuss all components.
+This is the centralized management component that's also in charge of license distribution.
+Before the actual upgrade we'll start with a workshop to present the full VCF 9 platform and discuss all components.

-A lot of customers have bought a multi-year VCF contract with yearly payment, but this does not mean a full VCF stack needs to be implemented, see also the first question above.
-In reality we assist customers into their upgrade to v8 and build a roadmap afterwards to work to the v9 version by October 2027, when v8 goes EOL.
+No. Many customers have bought a multiyear VCF contract with yearly payment but this does not mean a full VCF stack needs to be implemented (see the question above).
+In reality we assist customers with their upgrade to v8 and build a roadmap afterwards to work towards version 9 by October 2027 when v8 goes EOL.

-3 tier solutions (based on NFS or FC) are also qualified as primary and supplementary storage.
-This means that the VCF management domain can use 3 tier storage without any issues.
+Yes, 3-tier solutions (based on NFS or FC) are also qualified as primary and supplementary storage.
+This means that the VCF management domain can use 3-tier storage without any issues.

-We need to remark that not only vSAN offers a better TCO but is also a key component to truly build a flexible, scalable, secure Private Cloud platform.
+We should highlight that not only vSAN offers a better TCO but is also a key component to truly build a flexible, scalable, secure Private Cloud platform.

-There are a few specific limitations today but they are expected to be resolved in the release of VCF 9.1 (expected Q2 2026).
+As of early 2026, a few specific limitations exist, though most are expected to be addressed in VCF 9.1 (target Q2 2026):

-Dell VxRail: Currently an RPQ is required to upgrade to VCF 9.
-Reach out for more information.
+Dell VxRail: Currently requires a RPQ to upgrade to VCF 9.

-vCloud Director: Currently no direct upgrade path yet for customers running vCloud Director.
-There is a migration path to VCF Automation, but there is not 100% feature parity yet.
+vCloud Director: No direct upgrade path yet.
+There is a migration path to VCF Automation but there is no 100% feature parity yet.

 Possible in-place upgrade paths